remnrem/luna-doc/docs/luna/args.md

 luna s.lst -o out.db < commands.txt
 ```

-Alternatively, we could achieve the same outcome but with a more
+Alternatively, we would achieve the same outcome using a more
-verbosely-expressed script, with ample comments and spreading commands
+verbose script, with ample comments and spreading commands
 and options over multiple lines:

 ```